Portfolio

 Rabinovitz

-Mechanical & Aerospace Engineering Senior at Cornell University
+Mechanical Engineering Cornell University

 Robotic Manipulator